 President's Cabinet comprises members from all participatory governance bodies on the campus.
 As such, it serves as the major recommending body of the College, the culmination of discussions at all the other levels.
 The President gets the data and input she needs to make informed decisions.
 These outcomes are then carried back to all participatory governance bodies.

 The Cabinet holds two retreats each year to evaluate where the College is with respect to institutional effectiveness.
-In the Fall, the group typically looks at how we do what we do, and in the Spring, it assesses outcomes of all of our processes and the status of key performance indicators.
 Based on these discussions, College processes and policies are reviewed and revised if needed.